KhangPham9/hash-distribution-functions-/README.md

 # hash-distribution-functions-
+To run the program download the files and run the r.sh file.

 This program uses the boost c++ library.
 To calculate the chi squared distribution and calculate the p value.

 This program demonstrates the distribution of five different hashing techniques by taking a word file of approximately 99171 words.
 The program will hash the strings into 16-bit ints.